yangfangs/physpetools/docs/docs/tutorial.md

 ![physpe_concept_hcp](img/physpe_concept_hcp.png)

-Physpe reconstruct phylogenetic tree by highly conserved protein (hcp) use concatenate highly conserved protein to a supermatrix then reconstruct phylogenetic tree.
+PhySpeTree reconstruct phylogenetic tree by highly conserved protein (hcp) use concatenate highly conserved protein to a supermatrix then reconstruct phylogenetic tree.
 Here we prepare 31 highly conserved protein to auto reconstruct phylogenetic tree. you also can searching what's the [31 highly protein](faq.md#Physpe_reconstruct_phylogenetic_tree_database) used.

 ####  1.Prepare organisms names list